ycheng517/ar4_ros_driver/README.md

 ---

-### Control arm with Move Group Interface
+### Work in Progress: Control arm with Move Group Interface

 **It is recommended to run this demo with the simulated arm first to make sure that the programmed goals are safe for your environment (and your arm).
 Needless to say, the same applies when programming your own tasks.**

 This is a demo modified from the official MoveIt tutorials.
 As opposed to manually setting goals through RViz, the move group interface allows us to programmatically plan and execute movements, and provides more functionality such as specifying path constraints and planning Cartesian movements.
 This also enables much more complex tasks, planning around obstacles etc.

-- Start the `ar3_gazebo` module, which will start the Gazebo simulator and load the robot description
+- Start the `ar_gazebo` module, which will start the Gazebo simulator and load the robot description
-  _For controlling the real-world arm, you will just need to run `ar_hardware_interface` instead of `ar3_gazebo` as described above._
+  _For controlling the real-world arm, you will just need to run `ar_hardware_interface` instead of `ar_gazebo` as described above._
   ```
-  roslaunch ar3_gazebo ar3_gazebo_bringup.launch
+  roslaunch ar_gazebo ar_gazebo_bringup.launch
   ```
 - Start Moveit and RViz
   ```